 Global norms and standards: Governance and national planning

-At its 52nd session in 2008, the Commission on the Status of Women issued agreed conclusions on financing for gender equality and women’s empowerment.
-They identified actions by various actors to guarantee financing for gender equality.
-The UN Secretary-General’s report for the session defined financing for gender equality as the process of “ensuring adequate resource allocations to translate commitments on gender equality and women’s empowerment into action, including financing of critical stakeholders within national women’s mechanisms, and women’s organizations.”
-In 2012, the Commission reviewed implementation of the 2008 agreement and highlighted progress in integrating gender in national budgets, development cooperation and the United Nations.
+The 2008 Commission on the Status of Women issued agreed conclusions on financing for gender equality and women’s empowerment.
+The UN Secretary-General’s report defined financing for gender equality as the process of “ensuring adequate resource allocations to translate commitments on gender equality and women’s empowerment into action, including financing of critical stakeholders within national women’s mechanisms, and women’s organizations.”
+In 2012, the Commission reviewed implementation of the 2008 agreement, highlighting progress on integrating gender in national budgets, development cooperation and the United Nations.

 The 2015 UN General Assembly resolution on women in development (A/RES/70/219) encourages Member States, the United Nations System and donor countries to strengthen gender-responsive planning and budgeting and develop and strengthen methodologies and tools for monitoring and evaluation of investments for gender-equality results (para 17).

 Adopted at the Third International Conference on Financing for Development, July 2015, the Addis Ababa Action Agenda (A/RES/69/313) recognizes financing for gender equality and women’s empowerment as central to achieving sustainable and inclusive development.
 Recommended actions include:

 - Increase transparency and equal participation in the budgeting process and promote gender responsive budgeting and tracking (para 30).

 - Track and report resource allocations for gender equality and women’s empowerment.

 - Reinforce national efforts in capacity-building in developing countries in such areas as public finance and administration, social and gender responsive budgeting (para 115).